Dopamine agonist: Crossing the blood brain barrier

-Many molecules are unable to cross the blood brain barrier (BBB).
+Many molecules are unable to cross the blood–brain barrier (BBB).
 Molecules must be small, non-polar and lipophilic to cross over.
-If compounds do not possess these qualities they must have a specific transporter that can transport them over the BBB.
+Compounds without these qualities must have a specific transporter that can transport them over the BBB.
 Dopamine cannot diffuse across the BBB because of the catechol group, it is too polar and therefore unable to enter the brain.
 The catechol group is a dihydroxy benzene ring.